TheonlyLB/CZ1115-Project/README.md

 ## Exploratory data analysis (EDA)
 The dataset is from the Polytechnic Institute of Portalegre related to students enrolled in different undergraduate degrees.
 It contains 4424 records with 35 attributes.

-There are 34 predictor variables and 1 response variable labelled "Target" which consists of values 'Graduate', 'Enrolled' and 'Dropout'.
+There are 34 predictor variables and 1 response variable labelled "Target" which consists of categorical variables labelled 'Graduate', 'Enrolled' and 'Dropout'.

 There is no ordinality in the values of variables such as ‘Mother/Father’s qualifications’ and ‘Mother/Father’s occupation’.